-It is often desirable to reduce the minimum installation clearances by placing the stove closer to walls so the installation takes up less floor space.
+It is often desirable to reduce minimum the installation clearances by placing the stove closer to walls so the installation takes up less floor space.
 You can safely reduce the minimum clearances by permanently installing a shield between the stove and combustible material.
 The rules for safe shields can be complicated, so read them carefully and follow them exactly.
-Note that there may be minor regional differences in clearance reduction rules so be sure to check with your building inspector before fire proceeding.
+Note that there may be minor regional differences in clearance reduction rules so be sure to check with your building or fire before proceeding.
+17/1/1